isaaclyman/pooty/README.md

 `model()` (no parameters): Returns the name of the current model, or `'universal'` if a universal model is being used.

-`model(string ModelProperty)`: Searches the current model for the property with the specified name and returns a `model` object, which refers to an HTML tag *for displaying information*, usually a `<poot>` or `<span>` tag.
+`model(string ModelProperty)`: Finds the specified name on the model and returns a `model` object, which refers to an HTML tag *for displaying information*, usually a `<poot>` or `<span>` tag.
 This is rarely useful on its own, and generally begins a series of cascading functions.
 See below for available methods.

-`input(string ModelProperty)`: Searches the current model for the property with the specified name and returns an `input` object, which refers to an `<input>` tag.
+`input(string ModelProperty)`: Finds the specified name on the model and returns an `input` object, which refers to an `<input>` tag.
 Like the `model` object, this is rarely useful on its own.
 See below for available methods.

-`button(string ModelProperty)`: Searches the current model for the property with the specified name and returns a `button` object, which refers to a `<button>` tag (or any other element which may be clicked by the user).
+`button(string ModelProperty)`: Finds the specified name on the model and returns a `button` object, which refers to a `<button>` tag (or any other element which may be clicked by the user).
 Again, this is not very useful on its own.
+See below for available methods.

+`array(string ModelProperty)`: Finds the specified name on the model and returns an `array` object (this is not a descendant of the Javascript `Array` type).
+This object refers to an array of objects with similar structures, which are usually used with a `<bucket>` element to display information in a list.
 See below for available methods.

 `url(string Url)`: Returns a `url` object which can be used for REST methods or websockets.
 See below for available methods.